krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 measurements—well beyond what is possible with statistical or probabilistic techniques alone.

-Statistical and probabilistic techniques, in particular, need much more careful treatment when modeling non-stationary, time varying behavior of complex systems.
-Care that is very often missing in the mainstream applications of these techniques in the industry, for example, in the field of developer experience and in mainstream developer productivity measurement products.
+Those statistical and probabilistic techniques, too, require much more careful treatment when modeling the non-stationary, time-varying behaviors that are the default in real-world software systems.
+However, that care is very often missing in the mainstream applications of these techniques in industry—for example, in the field of developer experience and in mainstream developer productivity measurement products, where statistical measures are applied to time-varying signals with nary a concern about such technicalities.

+The presence calculus offers a much more careful and rigorous foundation for bridging this gap—quite different from standard statistical approaches to dealing with time-varying data.

 In this way, I believe the presence calculus has deep and fundamental applications for the software domain and beyond.